nsongst/senior-dog-health-care/pages/behaviors.md

 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em;">This development of health conditions is quite typical for the Miniature Schnauzer breed of dog.
 While the care of a senior dog can be expensive, it is worth the budgeting to see a 13 year old dog still act have the energy of a 5 year old dog.</span>

+This is a video of Ralphie having a seizure.
+You will notice that the seizure lasts for only a matter of seconds.
+His veterinarian at VCA Advanced Veterinary Care Center said that bringing even a short video like this one to a consultation can help a veterinarian better diagnose a pet's health concern.

+{% include feature/video.html objectid="SDHC006" width="50" caption="a video Ralphie's behavior from seizures" %}</span>

 <span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Common Behaviors of Typical Health Conditions

   <span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.2em; font-weight: bold">Intervertebral Disc Disease (IVDD)